 The mobile app market is crowded and fiercely competitive.
 With 2.56 million apps to choose from on Google Play and 1.85 million on the Apple App Store, it can be difficult to gain traction in the industry.
-However, even with millions of apps in the App Stores, there are some that manage to stand out and get attention.
+However, even with millions of mobile apps in the App Stores, there are some that manage to stand out and get attention.
 Founding entrepreneurs are finding innovative ways to achieve distinction.

-There is no special sauce or trick that works for everyone, however, there are different strategies and techniques that can help app owners improve their chances of getting to the top.
+There is no special sauce or trick that works for everyone, however, there are different strategies and techniques that can help mobile app owners improve their chances of getting to the top.
 As an app developer, you need to give your app every possible advantage.

-In addition to the tips and strategies covered in this article, we’re also sharing some ideas about the ways you can make your app sticky and some of the tools to track and monitor the progress of your app so that you can work in implementing these strategies.
+In addition to the tips and strategies covered in this article, we’re also sharing some ideas about the ways you can make your mobile app sticky and some of the tools to track and monitor the progress of your mobile app so that you can work in implementing these strategies.

 - Beyond the Download—Why Are Some Apps Sticky While Others Are Forgotten?

 - Important App Metrics & Tools: How to Measure and Improve Mobile App Performance